-More about Sciatica
+More About Sciatica

 Sciatica is pain coming down the back of your leg, that comes from your lower back.
 It is extremely common and can be quite severe.

 It’s really important that the cause of your sciatica is identified in-order to devise the most effective treatment plan for you.
-It could from a herniated or prolapsed disc, a narrowing around your nerve in your back, impingement of the nerve in your back or it may be caused from muscle tension in and around your pelvis.
+It could from a herniated or prolapsed disc, a narrowing around your nerve in your back, impingement of the nerve in your back or it may be caused from muscle tension in and around your spine and pelvis.

 Rarely, there may be more serious causes of your sciatica symptoms, but we ensure our thorough assessment will screen for anything to be concerned about and we will refer you on to a specialist without delay if this is needed.